alosadagrande/tekton-dpdk/blog.md

 In the event you also plan to deploy the built application, you need to be aware that DPDK requires huge pages along with SR-IOV configuration properly enabled.
 Observe that SR-IOV supported devices are required.
 In that case, you need as well:

-* An OpenShift Container Platform 4.5 cluster, which we call CNF cluster, where the application is deployed.
+* An OpenShift Container Platform 4.5 cluster, which we call _CNF cluster_, where the application is deployed.

 > :warning: Notice that it is not mandatory to deploy the application in another cluster, but in our multi-cluster scenario, there is a separation between the Development cluster and the CNF or production cluster.

+* Huge pages configured within the node where the application is deployed.
+A detailed procedure can be found in [Configuring huge pages](https://docs.openshift.com/container-platform/4.5/scalability_and_performance/what-huge-pages-do-and-how-they-are-consumed-by-apps.html).
 * An SR-IOV capable node inside the CNF OpenShift cluster.
 In our environment, we have a node with several Mellanox MT27800 Family [ConnectX-5] 25GbE dual-port SFP28 Network Interface Cards (NICs).
 Take a look at [this table](https://docs.openshift.com/container-platform/4.5/networking/hardware_networks/about-sriov.html) with all the supported SR-IOV NIC models.
 * [SR-IOV Nework operator](https://docs.openshift.com/container-platform/4.5/networking/hardware_networks/installing-sriov-operator.html) installed and running successfully.
 SR-IOV devices must be properly detected and configured.

-> :exclamation: If you do not have an SR-IOV supported device, you still can run the OpenShift pipeline and build the example DPDK application.
+> :exclamation: If you do not have an SR-IOV supported device, you still can run the OpenShift pipeline and build the example CNF application.

-* Huge pages configured within the node where the application is deployed.
-A detailed procedure can be found in [Configuring huge pages](https://docs.openshift.com/container-platform/4.5/scalability_and_performance/what-huge-pages-do-and-how-they-are-consumed-by-apps.html).

 ## CNF cluster configuration

 This cluster is configured to run DPDK and SR-IOV workloads.
 It is also going to run every new release of the testPMD application pushed successfully to Quay.io container image registry.
 On the hardware side, it has a couple of SR-IOV capable nodes and configured using the SR-IOV operator.
 Huge pages and other performance profiles have been already applied.
-So it is ready, to run DPDK workloads.
+So it is ready, to run CNF workloads.

-Since it is going to run the DPDK application, let's create the project where all required Kubernetes objects are placed:
+Since it is going to run the CNF application, let's create the project where all required OpenShift objects are placed:

 ```sh
 $ oc new-project deploy-testpmd